Ten Frequently Asked Questions About Moving to Indonesia

 Q8.
 Where can I buy a cellular phone?

 Major international brands of cellular phones are readily available, including the latest models of smart phones.
 Any shopping mall in Jakarta will have several stores or kiosks offering cellular phones or hand phones, as they are called in Indonesia.
 Prices range from approximately Rp 600,000 to Rp 10,000,000.
 Some hand phones purchased abroad will work in Indonesia provided that you subscribe to an operator that utilizes the same system.
 For example, if your phone uses the GSM system, you can subscribe to Telkomsel (Simpati, Kartu As, Kartu Halo), Indosat (Mentari, Matrix), Excelcomindo (Jempol, Bebas, ProXL) or Hutchison HCPT (“3”) and all you need to do is buy a GSM card from the Indonesian operator to obtain a new number.
-The products vary regarding costs of domestic and international calls and SMS, as well as costs for minimum “top up” and international roaming.
+The products vary regarding costs of domestic and international calls, frequency of messaging and data usage, as well as costs for minimum “top up” and international roaming.
 You can use prepaid card to top up your phone as necessary (this is often referred to as purchasing “pulsa”) or have it done electronically by the vendor.
 You can also use the postpaid system and pay a monthly bill for the cost of calls you have already made.
 If you use a pre-paid SIM card you do not need to subscribe to a service, simply purchase a voucher from a shop or phone kiosk and register some personal data to activate it.
 There are several ways to get connected to a network, and all phone sellers can get you online instantly.

 For more information, read our article on handphones